 Virtual assistants provide administrative help to small and large corporations.
 You can be expected to schedule meetings, flag important emails, organize social events, and do general data entry.
 You can support either a person (executives and business owners) or a department for a big company.

-As with most early morning work from home jobs, you can wake up early and get cracking right away.
+As with most early-morning work-from-home jobs, you can wake up early and get cracking right away.
 The sooner you start your work, the sooner you can sign off from your computer.

-6. Flight Attendant
+7. Flight Attendant

 Do you want to fly for free anywhere in your country and pay really cheap international fares?
-That’s one of the perks of a flight attendant!
+That’s one of the perks of being a flight attendant!

-Most people think that the main job of flight attendants is to serve beverages and food on planes, but the reality is that their main duty is ensuring passenger safety and comfort while they’re on the plane.
+Most people think that the main job of flight attendants is to serve beverages and food on planes, but the reality is that their main duty is to ensure passenger safety and comfort while they’re on the plane.
 This includes demonstrating safety procedures like putting on seat belts, how to put on oxygen masks when needed, and reminding passengers where to exit in case of emergencies.
 Offering beverages and food is secondary.
 Safety is always the number one priority.

 Flight attendants have flexible hours and you get to choose when you want to fly as you gain seniority with the airlines.
 With new flight attendants, you’ll be on-call and need to be able to fly whenever you’re needed.